samirRay2020/npmPackage/README.md

 ```
 Use different functions
 ---
--import {functionname} from filemanagerbysamir
+- import {functionname} from filemanagerbysamir
--Eg import {showpath} from 'filemanagerbysamir'
+- Eg import {showpath} from 'filemanagerbysamir'

 Before running
 ```